Threat intelligence and penetration testing team finds local privilege escalation issue in network monitoring software

-Plano, TX – October 3, 2018 – CRITICALSTART, a leading provider of cybersecurity solutions, today announced its Section 8 threat intelligence and security research team identified a local privilege escalation vulnerability in Paessler’s PRTG Network Monitor software.
-The Section 8 team followed standard vulnerability reporting procedures and alerted Paessler back in July and is presenting the findings today as part of its “Linking to Pwnage!
+Plano, TX – October 3, 2018 – CRITICALSTART, a leading provider of cybersecurity solutions, today announced its TEAMARES threat intelligence and security research team identified a local privilege escalation vulnerability in Paessler’s PRTG Network Monitor software.
+The team followed standard vulnerability reporting procedures and alerted Paessler back in July and is presenting the findings today as part of its “Linking to Pwnage!
 Using Symlinks and Hardlinks to Own All the Things” session at the 11th annual Information Warfare Summit in Oklahoma.

-While there is no vendor advisory, this discovery has been assigned a Common Vulnerabilities and Exposures (CVE) catalog number (CVE-2018-17887) and more information is available in the Section 8 blog post – PRTG Network Monitor Privilege Escalation – with technical details about the vulnerability and an example of how it can be exploited.
-This PRTG discovery follows Section 8 recently identifying local privilege escalation vulnerabilities in Cisco Umbrella and an unauthenticated command injection vulnerability in VMware’s NSX SD-WAN by Velocloud.
+While there is no vendor advisory, this discovery has been assigned a Common Vulnerabilities and Exposures (CVE) catalog number (CVE-2018-17887) and more information is available in the TEAMARES blog post – PRTG Network Monitor Privilege Escalation – with technical details about the vulnerability and an example of how it can be exploited.
+This PRTG discovery follows TEAMARES recently identifying local privilege escalation vulnerabilities in Cisco Umbrella and an unauthenticated command injection vulnerability in VMware’s NSX SD-WAN by VeloCloud.

-In addition to independent threat intelligence and security research, CRITICALSTART’s Section 8 team delivers high-end offensive security solutions to clients in order to strengthen their information security posture in terms of systems, processes, locations and people.
-This work includes research, assessments, reports and remediation plans for web application, wireless infrastructure and physical location security, as well as penetration testing and adversarial simulations.
+In addition to independent threat intelligence and security research, CRITICALSTART’s TEAMARES team delivers high-end offensive security solutions to clients in order to strengthen their information security posture in terms of systems, processes, locations, and people.
+This work includes research, assessments, reports and remediation plans for the web application, wireless infrastructure, and physical location security, as well as penetration testing and adversarial simulations.